 Academic Books

-Literature in the Age of Lingua Franca English: The Zero Style (Routledge, forthcoming 2025).
+Literature in the Age of Lingua Franca English: The Zero Style (Routledge, 2025).

 Between Two Fires: Transnationalism and Cold War Poetry (Oxford UP, 2015); Czech translation (2018), translated by Martin Pokorný (Karolinum, 2018)